semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 To test Semgrep Pro Engine on a purposefully vulnerable repository, fork the [juice-shop](https://github.com/juice-shop/juice-shop) repository, and then add it to SCP by following the steps described in section [Adding or onboarding a new project (repository)](/semgrep-code/getting-started/#adding-or-onboarding-a-new-project-repository).
 :::

-### Creating interfile analysis rules
+### Creating rules that analyze across files
+TODO - check the header links - edited
+TODO - keywords for search - pricing, marketing, and docs - crossfile - search keywords (make these terms double way synonyms - for cross-file/interfile and cross-function/interprocedural)

-Interfile analysis rules you use in Semgrep Pro Engine require the `interfile: true` key included under the rule `metadata` key.
+Cross-file analysis (also called interfile analysis) rules you use in Semgrep Pro Engine require the `interfile: true` key included under the rule `metadata` key.
 See the following [example](https://semgrep.dev/s/3NZb).
 This key signals Semgrep Pro Engine to use the rule for interfile analysis.

 Example of `interfile: true` key:
 ```yaml